The Algarve's Light Stops You in Your Tracks: A Week on Portugal's Golden Coast

 Sagres and Cape St. Vincent occupy the southwestern corner of Europe with the solemnity of a place that knows its importance.
 This is where Prince Henry the Navigator established his school of navigation, launching the Portuguese into the Age of Discovery and, eventually, into the history of five continents.

-Sagres Fortress (3 EUR) has that compass rose — a 43-meter stone circle on the clifftop, possibly a wind rose, possibly something else entirely.
-The fortress itself is windswept and stark.
-The Atlantic is visible in almost 270 degrees.
+Sagres Fortress (3 EUR) holds that compass rose — a 43-meter stone circle on the clifftop, possibly a wind rose, possibly something else entirely.
+The fortress itself is windswept and stark, with the Atlantic visible across almost 270 degrees.

 Cape St. Vincent, 6 km further, is the endpoint.
-The lighthouse sits on a cliff 75 meters above water that is dark blue and violent.
-The wind was strong enough that I had to brace myself.
-A van selling "the last bratwurst before America" was doing brisk business.
+The lighthouse sits on a cliff 75 meters above water that runs dark blue and violent.
+The wind can be strong enough to make you brace yourself.
+A van selling "the last bratwurst before America" does brisk business.

-The sunset at Cape St. Vincent is the best I've seen in Europe.
+The sunset at Cape St. Vincent ranks among the best in Europe.
 The sun doesn't set into haze or buildings or other landmasses.
 It sets directly into the Atlantic Ocean at a point where the next land west is Newfoundland.
 The sky cycles through orange, pink, and purple while the lighthouse lamp begins its rotation.

-I ate dinner afterward at O Telheiro do Infante on the cliff road — grilled dourada (sea bream), potatoes, salad, and a glass of vinho verde.
-16 EUR.
-The restaurant was half-empty.
-The fish was perfect.
-Outside, the lighthouse beam swept the dark water.
+For dinner afterward, O Telheiro do Infante on the cliff road serves grilled dourada (sea bream), potatoes, salad, and a glass of vinho verde for 16 EUR.
+The restaurant runs half-empty, the fish comes out perfect, and outside, the lighthouse beam sweeps the dark water.

 The Eastern Shore